midlantica/LovelyBunchOfCoconuts/content/quotes/it-is-not-wisdom-but-authority-that-makes-a-law.md

 ---
-title: "It is not wisdom but Authority that makes a law"
+title: 'It is not wisdom but Authority that makes a law'
 ---

 ## "It is not wisdom but Authority that makes a law."